Skip to content

 Thought leadership

-Think Marketing defines thought leadership as a “communication strategy that positions your brand as a leading authority on a specific industry/category/subject”.
-Lots of companies choose to include thought leadership in their content marketing strategy and frame their executives as experts on certain topics knowing this has a positive effect on product positioning too.
-Thought leadership is useful for all organisations, but it’s especially helpful for those wanting to break into a new category as it can make employees seem more credible and trustworthy.
+Lots of companies choose to include thought leadership in their content marketing strategy and frame their executives as experts on certain topics.
+Thought leadership is useful for all organizations, but it’s especially helpful for those wanting to break into a new category, as it can make your leadership seem more credible and trustworthy.

-There are thousands of examples of thought leadership online, but as an animal lover, one of my favourites has to be Lush cosmetics.
-To strengthen their cruelty-free product positioning and brand promise, Lush often gets involved in lobbying for animal rights.
-They even have their own award, The Lush Prize, which is the largest prize fund in the non-animal testing sector, awarding £250,000 to support initiatives that end or replace animal testing.
+A great example is Lush cosmetics.
+To strengthen their positioning as a company focused on cruelty-free products, Lush stays closely involved in lobbying for animal rights.
+They even have their own award, The Lush Prize, which is the largest prize fund in the non-animal testing sector, awarding £250,000 to support initiatives that work to end or replace animal testing.

 lush store